ayushidwi12/Exploratory-Data-Analysis-EDA-/README.md

 ## 🎯 **Objective**

-The goal of this project is to explore, analyze, and visualize two significant datasets: the **Netflix Dataset** and the **Amazon Prime Video Dataset**.
+The aim of this project is to explore, analyze, and visualize two significant datasets: the **Netflix Dataset** and the **Amazon Prime Video Dataset**.
 We will dive deep into the data to gain a comprehensive understanding and extract valuable insights through various EDA techniques.

 ## 🔍 **What is Exploratory Data Analysis?**